 A simple situation

 Jim is a 68 years old retiree.
 He decided to postpone social security until he’s 70 and will get $30,000 (inflation-adjusted) by then.
 He has $1,000,000 in savings.
 His plan is simple, take 4% from his latest portfolio balance every year, and complement with his social security income.
 Now what to do about the two years without social security?
-Jim will simply take the extra income ($30,000) from his portfolio, in addition to the regular 4% withdrawal.
+Jim will simply take the additional income ($30,000) from his portfolio, in addition to the regular 4% withdrawal.
 This is a reasonable plan.

 A more complicated situation